She wears a pink dress and is often getting rescued by Mario, but surely there are plenty more things to know about Princess Peach.

 Nintendo originally wanted to make a Popeye-style arcade game in the 1980s, but due to copyright, this wasn’t possible.

-However, the creators didn’t want to drop the idea altogether, and so they modelled Mario on Popeye and the female character (Peach’s forerunner) on Olive Oyl.
+However, the creators didn’t want to drop the idea altogether, and so they modeled Mario on Popeye and the female character (Peach’s forerunner) on Olive Oyl.

 Nobody called her Princess Peach outside Japan until 1994.